 About Helen Jamieson

-Helen has an MA in Arabic Studies from St Andrews University and was appointed a UK Female Entrepreneurship Ambassador in 2011.
-She is an established, CIPD qualified HR and leadership development professional, author and public speaker whose career spans over 20 years.
+Helen is an established, CIPD qualified HR and leadership development professional, author and public speaker whose career spans over 20 years, in 2011 she was appointed a UK Female Entrepreneurship Ambassador.
 Helen’s specialities include business leadership, entrepreneurship, employee motivation, innovation and creativity in business and employee development.
+Helen runs her own businesses; Jaluch a HR and training consultancy and My Business, My Success which provides female entrepreneurs with advice and support, including workshops and coaching.